 Do I need the Home or Personal edition of Office 2016 for integration with Skype or can I somehow set which IM client should integrate with Outlook?

 Both Skype and Skype for Business (previously known as Lync) as well as Cisco Jabber can integrate with the IM functionality available in Outlook 2010, Outlook 2013 and Outlook 2016.
-This means that you can see people’s Skype availability, reply to an email via an IM or directly start a call or chat all from within Outlook.
+This means that you can see people’s Skype or Jabber availability, reply to an email via an IM or directly start a call or chat all from within Outlook.

 It would have been nice if there was an easy way to select your IM client for Outlook straight from within Outlook or the IM client itself.
 Sadly, this is not the case, but you can still set it directly via the Registry.